-Todd Gernes is an interdisciplinary historian of American Culture whose teaching and research focuses on 19th- and 20th-century U. S. history and society.
-Professor Gernes teaches a variety of courses in History, American Studies, and Writing and pursues scholarly work in a variety of fields.
-Gernes has published scholarly articles and book reviews in MELUS, The New England Quarterly, The African American Review, and The Winterthur Portfolio, as well as essays in scholarly anthologies.
-Present work includes an edited volume of literary correspondence of feminist public intellectual Charlotte Perkins Gilman (1860-1935) and a variety of essays related to the scholarship of teaching, learning, and assessment.
+Professor Gernes is an interdisciplinary historian of American Culture and American History generalist whose teaching and research focuses on 19th- and 20th-century U. S. history and society, with specializations in literary history, historical theory and methodology, history of 20th-century popular music, American material culture and decorative arts, museum studies, and historical constructions of race, class, ethnicity, and gender and sexuality.
+Professor Gernes teaches a variety of courses in History and American Studies.
+He is presently teaching an interdisciplinary learning community with a colleague in Political Science about America’s response to the Armenian genocide in a global context.
+Gernes pursues scholarly work in American cultural history and has published articles and book reviews in MELUS, The New England Quarterly, The African American Review, and The Winterthur Portfolio, as well as essays in scholarly anthologies.

-- B.A.
-English & American Studies (1984) University of Massachusetts, Amherst
+- B.A. and M.A., English and American Literature, University of Massachusetts, Amherst

 - Electric Guitar in American Culture (HIS 337)

 - Fact or Fiction?
 Myth, Reality and Conspiracy in America (HIS 100/136)

 - Gilded Age and the Progressive Era 1865-1929 (HIS 309)

 - Life and Times of Frederick Douglass (HIS 100/128)